huuff/exobrain/computer-technology/kubernetes/rolling-update.md

 # `RollingUpdate`
 It updates a few pods at a time, creating new pods in the updated version while removing older ones little by little.
+The process of rolling update is controlled by the deployment [[controller]].

 It has a few important settings:

 * `maxUnavailable` the maximum number of pods that will be unavailable during the rollout.
 The rollout will scale the old [[replica-set]] to remove the `maxUnavailable` pods until all pods are replaced.
 * `maxSurge` the maximum number of pods that can be above the specified replica number.
 The rollout will scale the new [[replica-set]] by this amount until all pods are replaced.